ExMember/exmember.github.io/_drafts/what_are_specifications.md

 "Oh?
 What spec are you working on now?"

-"It says, 'Whereas user a subscriber has paid a monthly fee, when the month or mid-month period has ended, and the subscriber as at least -- '"
+"It says, 'Whereas a user has paid a monthly subscription fee, when the month or mid-month period has ended, and the subscriber has at least -- '"

-" —- never mind."
+"-- never mind."

 Eliminating ambiguities and ensuring precision in language is the same work a lawyer does when writing a contract or other legal document.
 The outcomes are